Protecting yourself against bullying

 • Calming the mind

-• Consider a specific time when you felt peaceful and calm.
-Try to remember exactly how it felt in your mind and body – face, neck, shoulders, chest, hands, feet, etc. Learn to recall and recreate that calm feeling any time you need it.
+• Try to remember exactly how it felt in your mind and body – face, neck, shoulders, chest, hands, feet and other areas.

 • Moving the body

-• What we put into the body
+• Nourishing the body

 • Stay hydrated by drinking plain water throughout the day.